This Sony a7ii review covers the specs, cost, len options, pros and cons. Find out why this camera is perfect for travel

-As a professional photographer, I’ve been using the Sony a7II mirrorless digital camera for the past three years, I have fallen in love with this camera for travel photography.
+As a professional photographer, I’ve been using the Sony a7II mirrorless digital camera for the past several years and have fallen in love with this camera for travel photography.
 It’s lightweight, compact, user-friendly, and it takes exceptional images.
 While the Sony a7II camera may not be perfect for everyone, it has all of the features I look for in a travel camera and many features that I didn’t even know I needed!

 Previously, I had been a Canon girl for over 15 years and switching ALL of my travel photography equipment was not something I took lightly.
 But, after a few months of using my Sony a7II, I immediately sold my Canon 5D Mark II and all of my beloved “L” lenses.
 Here are the reasons I would recommend the Sony a7II Alpha camera to anybody looking for the best camera for travel photography.

 Sony Alpha a7II Review: The Perfect Camera for Travel Photography